Etzeban/QuadcopterDrone/README.md

 <h2>Description</h2>
 The students are invited to form a group of 5-6 members from different programs and to complete a design project.
-I responsible for designing the drone's parts using SolidWorks, wiring diagram, and PCB.
-I support in the drone hardware layout, testing, presentation demo, and writing reports.
-At the end of the semester, we should successfully build a remote controled quadcopter with four motors.
+I responsible for designing the drone's parts using SolidWorks, wiring diagram and PCB using EsyEDA.
+I support in the drone hardware layout, procurement, testing, presentation demo, and writing reports.
+At the end of the semester, we successfully built a remote controled quadcopter with basic flying maneuvers.
 <br />

 <h2>Project's snapshots:</h2>